“WAG’S TALE”

 Wilkinson Riling

-The Texas morning sun filled the living room of the late Carl Smith.
+The Texas morning sun filled the living room of the late Carl Smith with a light that glittered on tiny particles of dust.
 The house was empty save for a few end tables, chairs, plants, and a large TV.
 An animated commercial for dog food played on screen.
-Two figures carrying boxes moved back and forth in the foreground past the television.
+Two figures carrying boxes crossed back and forth in the foreground past the television.
 The ad ended, cutting to a news flash report.

 A grim looking anchor read from his teleprompter.
 A graphic showed over his shoulder.
 It was the image of a smiling, grandfatherly old man.
 The dates 1930 - 2023 appeared beneath.
 The announcer’s baritone voice was only background noise in the room.
 The volume low, but audible.